Family of Imran Khan: Maternal family

+Great-grandfather

+Imran's maternal great-grandfather, Ahmad Shah Khan, (born 2 November 1840 — died 1 February 1921), served as a civil servant, honorary district judge, and President of the All-India Muslim League in Jullundur.

 Grandparents

-Imran's maternal grandfather Ahmad Hasan Khan was born in 1883, and his father Ahmad Shah Khan(Imran's maternal great-grandfather) had also been a civil servant.
+Imran's maternal grandfather Ahmad Hasan Khan was born in 1880 and had also been a civil servant.
 He entered the Government College Lahore in 1900, and was reputed in sport, captaining the cricket and football teams at the college.
 After completing his studies, Ahmed entered the government service.
 At the height of his career in civil service, he served as the census commissioner of Punjab.
 He was posted in various areas, including a posting as a District Commissioner in Mianwali (the hometown of Imran Khan's paternal family).
+Imran writes his mother "instilled in me a pride that the Pashtuns had never been subjugated and had constantly fought the British.
+Her family had ended up living in twelve fortresses, known as basti Pathan, near the town of Jalandhar (where she took much pride in saying my grandfather had hosted Muhammad Ali Jinnah)."

-Writing on his maternal grandmother, Khan said that his mother would "make us children go to see our maternal grandmother with our cousins every day for half an hour.
+Writing on his maternal grandmother, Amir Bano, Khan said that his mother would "make us children go to see our maternal grandmother with our cousins every day for half an hour.
 These evenings with her were most enjoyable.
 She would know everything that was going on in our lives.
 In fact she would get involved in all our problems and we would tell her things that even our parents would not know."
 According to Khan, his grandmother died at the age of a hundred and "all her mental faculties were fully intact."
 He also writes that his grandmother died shortly after his own mother died in 1985, and that she might have lived longer but could not get over the loss; "my mother being her youngest child...
 It almost seemed as if she decided it was time for her to go.
 She refused to get out of bed and three months after my mother's death she passed away."